Comparison

 Rust pushes many ownership, lifetime, and thread-sharing rules into the type system.
 That gives stronger compile-time checks for safe Rust, but it also means developers must learn the borrow checker, traits, lifetimes, and sometimes complex async or generic diagnostics.

 Zig aims for a smaller, more explicit language surface.
-Its official overview emphasizes no hidden control flow, no hidden allocations, no preprocessor, and no macros.
+Its official overview emphasizes no hidden control flow, no hidden memory allocations, no preprocessor, no macros, and first-class cross-compilation.
 Memory management is programmer-controlled, with allocator choices passed explicitly by convention.
 That can feel more direct than Rust, but it leaves more correctness responsibility on the programmer and project practices.

 Choose Rust When